yoanmalie/d8-theming-guide/libraries/README.md

     stylesheets[print][] = css/print.css

     # Adding javascript files
-    styles[] = js/script.js
+    scripts[] = js/script.js

     ...

 An alternative path was chosen.
 Javascript maintainer **_nod** created an issue on [using AMD for JS architecture](https://www.drupal.org/node/1542344).
-The patch for the issue however became so big, a separate issue was created that handled the splitting up of the dependencies.
-The patch from this issue - [Explicitly declare all JS dependencies, don't use drupal_add_js](https://www.drupal.org/node/1737148) - where all javascript files are declared as libraries and added the relevant dependencies to the scripts, got committed about two weeks after the creation.
+The patch for the issue became so big that a separate issue was created.
+This issue handled the splitting up of the dependencies.
+This patch, [Explicitly declare all JS dependencies, don't use drupal_add_js](https://www.drupal.org/node/1737148), where all javascript files are declared as libraries and added the relevant dependencies to the scripts, got committed about two weeks after the creation.
 The original issue [**AMD architecture**] however was posponed to a later Drupal release (Drupal 9.x).

 ## {}.libraries.yml

-Libraries are declared inside a `*.libraries.yml` file (in the early stages of Drupal 8, this was done using `hook_library_info`.
+During the early stages of Drupal 8, this was done using `hook_library_info`.
 Since this was one of the last remaining hooks in Drupal 8, it got [replaced by a `*.libraries.yml` file](https://www.drupal.org/node/2201089)).
+This means modules, themes and profiles can define their own `*.libraries.yml` file.
 The file should be in the root directory of the theme (or module).

     # example.libraries.yml